Who Will Look After the Dogs?

 Who Will Look After the Dogs? is the fifth studio album by the Canadian punk rock band PUP.
 It was released on May 2, 2025, by the band's label Little Dipper and Rise Records.
 The album was preceded by four singles: "Paranoid", "Hallways", "Get Dumber" (featuring Jeff Rosenstock), and "Olive Garden".

-To support the album, the group will embark on a co-headlining tour with Rosenstock, A Cataclysmic Rapture of Friendshipness, set to begin in September 2025.
+To support the album, the group embarked on a co-headlining tour with Rosenstock and A Cataclysmic Rapture of Friendshipness, which started in September 2025.

+The album was longlisted for the 2026 Polaris Music Prize.

 Background

 Vocalist Stefan Babcock started writing for the album while in "a dark place" following a breakup that occurred shortly before the group's previous album, The Unraveling of PUPTheBand (2022), was released.
 Shortly after, he purchased a Teenage Engineering OP-1—a small synthesizer, sampler, and sequencer—which he used to musically experiment with genres like electro, hip hop, and power pop while travelling.

 The title Who Will Look After the Dogs? comes from a line in "Hallways", which was "the very first thing" Babcock wrote for the album a week after The Unraveling of PUPTheBand was released.
 He ultimately wrote lyrics for thirty songs throughout its production, largely while staying in his isolated cabin in northern Canada.
-His credits this lack of socialization, along with routinely walking his dog, drawing comics, skateboarding, and psychedelic microdosing for helping him stay focused on the album.
+He credits this lack of socialization—along with routinely walking his dog, drawing comics, skateboarding, and psychedelic microdosing—for helping him stay focused on the album.

 "Olive Garden", named after the American restaurant chain, originated as a demo with only acoustic guitar and vocals, but significantly changed when drummer Zack Mykula suggested that the group "should try and make it as heavy as possible".
 The lyrics are inspired by the group's frequent trips to the restaurant, which bassist Nestor Chumak called "a magical place", while touring the United States.

 While house sitting for fellow musician Jeff Rosenstock, Babcock wrote and recorded the first demo of "Get Dumber" using Rosenstock's equipment and "always imagined [their] voices on this song together".
 "Get Dumber", along with "Hunger for Death" and "Best Revenge", stemmed from compositions Babcock made with the OP-1, although the original programming and arrangements were significantly altered in collaboration with the band.